Kasperskyy/AlphaZeroCheckers/README.md

 # AlphaZeroCheckers
+A University Project
-Checkers library and mcts library
+Checkers library and mcts library used as template and modified

 https://pypi.org/project/imparaai-checkers/